benjivou/AL-class/deliverables/status.md

 - End Scenario of creating a fraud

 **Color & Feedbacks of the week**
-- Android Application: Issue cause by the integration of the QR scanner integration : Orange
+- Android Application: Issue cause by the integration of the QR scanner : Orange

 ## Week 43
 **Done :**